Digestive Disorders in Dogs

 - Rice congee is made by boiling one cup of white rice (not minute rice) in four cups of water for 20 to 30 minutes.
 The liquid is soothing and can help stop both vomiting and diarrhea.
 Mix in a little chicken baby food or honey for flavor, if needed.
 Start by feeding the liquid alone, then try mixing the rice as well with cooked chicken breast or boiled ground beef.

 - Probiotics (beneficial bacteria) help to keep harmful bacteria in check and restore intestinal balance.
 They can be added to rice water or other food.
 There are two strains that have been shown to benefit dogs: Bacillus coagulans (formerly called Lactobacillus sporogenes; available at Amazon), and Enterococcus faecium, a strain that is native to dogs.
+(Note that despite its proven beneficial effects, E. faecium may be best used short-term due to possible issues with antibiotic resistance, opportunistic infections such as UTIs, and effects if transmitted to humans.
+Strain SF68 appears to be safer than other E. faecium strains.)
 Several canine probiotic supplements, such as Jarrow Formula's Pet Dophilus Powder, contain Enterococcus faecium.
 You can also use products made for people, available from your health food store or department.
 Continue to add probiotics for two weeks up to six months, to help repopulate the beneficial bacteria in the gut.
+See my article on Probiotics for more information.

 A couple of people have reported success using Primal Defense or Primal Defense Ultra soil-based probiotics from Garden of Life when nothing else worked.
 Also available at Amazon.
 I'd be interested in hearing about other people's experience with these products (my contact information is at the bottom of the page).